lynik/AutoMetrics/README.md

 # AutoMetrics
-Automatic Creation of common metrics
+Periodic creation of various metrics required for various things